gotthardp/lorawan-server/README.md

 ## Documentation

 The lorawan-server includes all functions required to run a private LoRa network.
+The server is provided as a comprehensive package with a single configuration file and a single administration tool.
 You only need to install the [Erlang/OTP](http://www.erlang.org) 18 or later.

 The main components of the lorawan-server are shown in the following figure: